RLcapital/rlcapital.github.io/_pages/about.md

 What I'm working on
 ======
 Besides hitting the books, there are numerous things I am currently working on.
 First, is enhancing my technical experise in various softwares like Excel and Python by completing course work on websites like Udemy and Coursera.
-In addition to technicality, I am working on building my brand "Hedge & Theory" acorss multiple domains like X, Substack, Linkedin, and possibly YouTube to take a stance in the battlefield of ideas.
-Where is anti-capitalist sentiment seems to be growing despite its insurmountable transformation of human prosperity.
+In addition to technicality, I am working on building my brand, "Hedge & Theory" acorss multiple domains like X, Substack, Linkedin, and possibly YouTube to take a stance in the battlefield of ideas.
+Where anti-capitalist sentiment seems to be  growing despite its insurmountable transformation of human prosperity.
 Therefore, a free market school of thought must be vehemently fought over for posterity.

 Some of my favourite writers.